 2024- 2025 Island Series Race Results

-The Island Series of SSSS sailboat races features 4 different courses designed to circumnavigate some of the numerous islands in the south Salish Sea.
-These races are held on Saturdays, starting at noon.
+The Island Series of SSSS sailboat races features 4 different courses designed to circumnavigate some of the numerous islands in the south Puget Sound.
+These races are held on Saturdays, with the 1st start at 9:35 am.
 Be prepared for almost any weather condition- light wind, strong wind, wet, and/or cold (sometimes even a warm sunny day with good winds).

 2024 Fall Series Race Results